sahsagar-google/oracle-toolkit/docs/compute-vm-user-guide.md

-# Oracle Toolkit for Google Cloud - Compute VM User Guide
+# Oracle Toolkit for Google Cloud - Compute Engine VM User Guide

-The Oracle Toolkit for Google Cloud fully supports running on Google Compute Virtual Machines (also commonly referred to as "instances").
+The Oracle Toolkit for Google Cloud fully supports running on Google Compute Engine Virtual Machines (also commonly referred to as "instances").
 This includes using Oracle Grid Infrastructure (GI) and Automatic Storage Management (ASM), with single-instance databases.

+Running this toolkit will require:

+1. An Ansible [control node](https://docs.ansible.com/ansible/2.9/user_guide/basic_concepts.html#control-node) - where this toolkit will run.
+1. An Oracle Database server (which will be the Ansible [managed node](https://docs.ansible.com/ansible/2.9/user_guide/basic_concepts.html#managed-nodes) or "managed host") where the software will be installed to/configured.
+1. A place to source the required Oracle software from.
+As covered in the main user guide, section [Downloading and staging the Oracle Software](user-guide.md#downloading-and-staging-the-oracle-software).

+This document covers these items in more detail, in the context of running the toolkit and database on Google Cloud Compute Engine VMs.

 ## Things to do in Advance - Prerequisites